 UAE ILT20: Abu Dhabi Knight Riders Full Squad; Sunil Narine, Andre Russell, Jonny Bairstow headline

-Abu Dhabi, Aug 16: Abu Dhabi Knight Riders on Tuesday (August 16) announced the foreign players for the upcoming inaugural edition of UAE's International League T20 (ILT20).
+Abu Dhabi, Aug 16: Abu Dhabi Knight Riders on Tuesday (August 16) announced the squad for the upcoming inaugural edition of UAE's International League T20 (ILT20).

 Abu Dhabi Knight Riders are the latest T20 team of Kolkata Knight Riders, the popular Indian Premier League (IPL) franchise.
 Earlier in May this year, KKR acquired the right to own the Abu Dhabi franchise in the UAE ILT20 and named it Abu Dhabi Knight Riders.